samynmhd/attendance-marking-using-qrcode/README.md

 ![](https://media.giphy.com/media/fhAwk4DnqNgw8/giphy.gif)

-As there was not a single lecturer in my Uni who knew NodeJS, VueJS and MongoDB.
-Totally one and half months it took for me to take a grasp on the workflow.
+Knowledge of NodeJs, VueJs and mongoDB was very limited to my lecturers.
+Duration of one and half month it took for me to take a grasp on the workflow.

 So, frontend was done.
 I was able to display the data as i wanted.
 Vue is so easily customizable and fairly easy to work with.
 Sending and retrieving data was so easy.